smotsch/Vicsek_microFlat/README.txt

 6) More details about the program:
 ----------------------------------
 The main program is the file:
-  main_SppFlat2D.f90
+  main_MicroVic_flat.f90
 It uses different modules (defined in separated files) :
   . toolkit               : contains the usual functions (AngleVec, RandNorm...)
-  . input_output_SppFlat2D      : for the input/output (Lecture, FilePrint...)
+  . input_output_MicroVic_flat      : for the input/output (Lecture, FilePrint...)
-  . boundary_SppFlat2D          : the effect of the wall (Wall)
+  . boundary_MicroVic_flat          : the effect of the wall (Wall)
-  . initial_condition_SppFlat2D : to initialize with the proper initial conditions (InitCond) . grid_interaction      : to use the super grid (CellNumber, ListAdd...)
+  . initial_condition_MicroVic_flat : to initialize with the proper initial conditions (InitCond) . grid_interaction      : to use the super grid (CellNumber, ListAdd...)
-  . interaction_SppFlat2D       : to compute the average velocity around a particle (VelocityAverageFast...)
+  . interaction_MicroVic_flat       : to compute the average velocity around a particle (VelocityAverageFast...)
-  . stat_SppFlat2D              : to compute and save the macroscopic quantities (Moment2D...)
+  . stat_MicroVic_flat              : to compute and save the macroscopic quantities (Moment2D...)
 The architecture of the program is the following:
   %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-  %%    main_SppFlat2D                                                          %%
+  %%    main_MicroVic_flat                                                          %%
   %%      -> declaration of variables                                           %%
   %%      -> lecture of parameters ("Lecture")                                  %%
   %%      -> initialization of variables ("InitCond")                           %%